smhase/myAngular/01_MakingComponents/README.md

 ## @Input decorator

-Used to take input into an element/array from other component.
+Used to take input into an element/array from parent component.
 Look at app.component and app-server.conmponent

 ## @Output decorator

-Used to take emit and event give the data the other component viz parent.
+Used to take emit and event give the data to parent componenet.
 Look at app.component and cockpit.conmponent

 ## Evemts Emitter